efuzy/efuzy/docs/src/pages/vue-components/bar.md

 ## Usage

 ::: tip
-For responsiveness, use [Visibility](/style/visibility#Window-Width-Related) Quasar CSS Classes.
+For responsiveness, use [Visibility](/style/visibility#Window-Width-Related) Efuzy CSS Classes.
 For finer tuning you can go write your own CSS media breakpoints or even go with [QResizeObserver](/vue-components/resize-observer).
 :::

 ### Styling